 - Players leaving their feet towards the goal mouth will be flagged for a 1-minute penalty

-Argument FOR the crease dive
+The argument FOR the crease dive in lacrosse

 Crease dives truly are one of the most exciting plays in lacrosse.
 They also give shifty, quick, and athletic players another move in their arsenal.
 The MLL and NLL both also allow the dive, and it was allowed in the NCAA until 1998.
 In an effort to make lacrosse a more exciting sport, this is definitely a move in the right direction.

 Dunks, home runs, acrobatic catches for touchdowns, and skillful dangling routinely make ESPN highlight reels because fans want to see risks and athleticism.
 Really going for it all adds a sense of theatrics to any play, and lacrosse is looking to bring that back.
 With big hits being phased out of the game, the dive can replace them in a more family-friendly package.
 It’s also far better coaching to teach players to dive for a goal, instead of crunching someone’s sternum, in order to get notoriety.

 Lacrosse will only become a more back-and-forth game with the re-addition of the dive, which is what lacrosse is all about.
 The fastest game on two feet needs to present the chance for sudden and dramatic scoring in order to keep that reputation.
 The crease dive should help rekindle the fire within the game at the collegiate level so it can ignite a passion in more young players.

 Lacrosse Player safety is a constant concern in lacrosse, and the crease dive truly exposes players to more risk.
 While risk is exciting, it’s only that way because you have the chance to lose something.
 Flying through the air while shooting gives you no stability.
 This move also really puts you in a very vulnerable position once you leave your feet.